Biodiversity

 Nature recovery

-The Broads Biodiversity and Water Strategy and Action Plan BBWS (2019 - 2024) focuses on priority actions by the Broads Authority as a lead or joint delivery partner, and key projects led by other organisations working in the Broads.
-The BBWS is monitored by the Broads Biodiversity Partnership (BBP).
+The Broads Nature Recovery Strategy and its delivery Plan (2024- 2029) focuses on priority actions by the Broads Authority as a lead or joint delivery partner, and key projects led by other organisations working in the Broads.
+The BNRS is monitored by the Broads Biodiversity Partnership (BBP).
 The BBP is a network of organisations, businesses and individuals working together to discuss, coordinate and deliver work for habitat and species enhancement.

-The BBP are at the time of writing: Anglian Water, British Dragonfly Society, Broads Authority, Broads IDB, Broads Society, Butterfly Conservation, Environment Agency, Essex & Suffolk Water, Freshwater Habitats Trust, Little Ouse Headwaters Project, Natural England, National Trust, Non-Native Species Initiative, Norfolk Biodiversity Information Service, Norfolk County Council, Norfolk Flora Group, Norfolk Wildlife Trust, Norfolk and Norwich Naturalists’ Society, Plantlife, RSPB, Suffolk County Council, Suffolk Wildlife Trust, University of East Anglia, Water Management Alliance.
+The BBP are at the time of writing: Anglian Water, Buglife, British Dragonfly Society, Broads Authority, Broads Society, Butterfly Conservation, Environment Agency, Essex & Suffolk Water, Freshwater Habitats Trust, Natural England, National Farmers Union, National Trust, Non-Native Species Initiative, Norfolk Biodiversity Information Service, Norfolk County Council, Norfolk Flora Group, Norfolk Wildlife Trust, Norfolk and Norwich Naturalists’ Society, Plantlife, RSPB, Suffolk County Council, Suffolk Wildlife Trust, University of East Anglia, Water Management Alliance.

 Farming led nature recovery can improve, expand, buffer, and connect core nature sites and be at the heart of how we support farmers and other land managers through these changes.
 It can work alongside and in combination with other existing and new nature recovery approaches that are active today.